 Imagine the smile on my face when I opened a box to find 4 bottles of Strawberry Blonde Beer beer from Zeven Lemon.
 Who can guess what I did with it?
 It’s coming up on the blog soon.

 Now I did just say that I liked slow cooker meals because it’s cold and it’s winter.
 That’s only at night because I just went outside and it’s a gorgeous day, full of sun.
-The water is a beautiful blue and there isn’t a cloud in the sky.
 It does get quite cold at night, down to 8C or 46F.
 That’s cold enough for comfort food.

 Finally, no in my kitchen post would be complete without my best friend, Charles the wonderdog.
 Jump, Charlie!!

-Then he got tired from all that jumping (it takes a steady hand to hold the stick AND focus and click the shutter with the other hand) and he decided to have a nap on the rug by the front door.
-Our postie is the most wonderful woman and she always brings him two dog biscuits when she comes to the door with packages.
-She whispers through the door and says, “Charlie, go get mummy,” instead of ringing the doorbell.
+Then he got tired from all that jumping (it takes a steady hand to hold the stick AND focus and click the shutter with the other hand) and he decided to have a nap on the rug by the front door. the postie at Charlie’s house is the most wonderful woman and she always brings him two dog biscuits when she comes to the door with packages.
+She whispers through the door and says, “Charlie, go get daddy,” instead of ringing the doorbell.
 He woofs at the doorbell because it’s always for him. (if you ask him).
 She came last Friday and brought her new puppy to meet Charlie.
-He was the size of my hand and SO adorable.
+He was the size of her hand and SO adorable.

 Time for a haircut I think.